m3au/meows/index.md

 The organization system uses a flat label structure where each command can have multiple labels.
 This design enables commands to appear in different contexts based on their categorization.
 For example, a GitHub search command might appear under both "Development" and "Search" labels.

-Users can filter the icon grid by selecting one or more labels, with the interface showing only commands that match all selected labels.
-This approach provides a flexible yet powerful way to organize and access commands based on their purpose and usage context.

 ### User Profiles

 Users can create multiple profiles, each with its own: